jakemath/KNN-SKLearn/README.md

     You are provided with a dataset from USA Forensic Science Service which has description of 6 types of glass; defined in terms of their oxide content (i.e. Na, Fe, K, etc).
 Your task is to use K-Nearest Neighbor (KNN) classifier to classify the glasses.
-The original dataset is available at [Glass Identification Data Set (https://archive.ics.uci.edu/ml/datasets/glass+identification).
+The original dataset is available at (https://archive.ics.uci.edu/ml/datasets/glass+identification).
 For detailed description on the attributes of the dataset, please refer to the original link of the dataset in the UCI ML repository.